 Satellite-monitored radio tags have yielded important information for the conservation and management of large whales.
 Tags provide far greater detail on large whale movements and habitat use than more traditional studies, and past tagging projects have revealed the existence of entirely unknown whale habitats.
 As such, tagging represents an important tool for the conservation of whales.
 However, it is not uncommon for tags to stop transmitting within days to months of deployment, and follow-up studies on the individuals have been limited.
 Further work is needed to improve the scientific and conservation value of this technology.

 Tagging is being performed in the southwest Gulf of Maine, and especially in and adjacent to the Stellwagen Bank National Marine Sanctuary.
-We will be monitoring tagged whales on a weekly basis through the feeding season to evaluate whale and tag status.
+We monitor tagged whales on a weekly basis through the feeding season to evaluate whale and tag status.
 Many whale watching naturalists in the region are also sharing their sightings and images of tagged whales.

 Tagging is being performed under NOAA scientific research permit #14245.